 Bowling Green, OH 43403-0148

-Upon completion of the baccalaureate degree, students in Criminal Justice are expected to:
+Upon completion of the graduate degree, students in Criminal Justice are expected to be able to:

 Accreditation and/or Program/Cluster Review